 T. David Hoyle

-David Hoyle represents victims of corporate wrongdoing and negligence across a broad array of practice areas ranging from asbestos exposure and catastrophic incidents to environmental contamination.
-He focuses on complex personal injury cases involving catastrophic burns, brain injury, loss of limb, and paralysis, as well as wrongful death cases resulting from negligence, industrial accidents and defective products.
-He currently represents people severely burned by the ethanol-based fuel gel used in decorative firepots, litigating numerous claims against manufacturers Napa Home and Garden, Inc., and Fuel Barons, Inc., and their insurers.
+David Hoyle works to change corporate conduct through the civil justice system, representing victims of corporate wrongdoing and negligence in litigation ranging from catastrophic incidents to asbestos exposure and environmental contamination.
+He focuses on complex personal injury cases involving catastrophic burns, brain injury, loss of limb and paralysis, as well as wrongful death cases resulting from negligence, industrial accidents and defective products.

 * Please remember that every case is different.
 Any result we achieve for one client in one matter does not necessarily indicate similar results can be obtained for other clients.